 - regex: Allows regular expressions.
 For example,

 ClassNamefollowed by any number.

-Use a regular expression only when necessary, because it’s “costly” on the CPU.
-Above a
+Use a regular expression only when necessary because of it's impact on the CPU.
+A

 starts may be good enough if the classes are named efficiently.

 <all classes> are ignored by the instrumentation engine due to possible performance penalties.

 Specify Class Pattern: Class Rules are specified by patterns that reflect the fully qualified class name and can also define interfaces or packages/namespaces.

 Specify Classes by Annotations/.NET Attributes: You can use Java Annotations/.NET Attributes as selection criteria for classes.
 You can specify one or more Annotations/.NET Attributes per Class Rule.